elisabethp82/academic-website/content/authors/admin/_index.md

 title: Elisabeth R. Pelikan
 ---

-I am a PhD student in Educational Psychology at the University of Vienna.
-My research interests include self-regulation, motivation and well-being in academic contexts.
-I like challenges and learning new things - in my work but also in my spare time.
-I have a lot of different interests and hobbies (knitting, spinning, reading but also running and triathlon), some of which I only do for fun and relaxation, some of which I like to challenge myself and strive to get better in.
-I also love supporting others in achieving their goals, which is why I like teaching.
-This is why I am also training to be a personal trainer, triathlon coach and teach yoga.
+I am a doctoral student in educational psychology at the University of Vienna.
+My research interests include self-regulation, motivation, and well-being in academic contexts.
+I love learning new things and challenging myself - this is evident in my work, but also in my free time.
+In my spare-time, I like testing my limits in running, swimming, and cycling.
+I also love helping others achieve their goals, which is why I enjoy teaching and am studying to become a personal trainer, triathlon coach and yoga instructor.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.